Blake Mallory

-Blake Mallory (born March 2, 1980) is an American professional stock car racing driver who has previously competed in the NASCAR Busch Series, and the NASCAR Craftsman Truck Series.
+Blake Mallory (born March 2, 1980) is an American professional stock car racing driver who has competed in the NASCAR Busch Series, and the NASCAR Craftsman Truck Series.

-Mallory has also competed in series such as the NASCAR Winston West Series, the USRA Super Late Model Series, and the World of Outlaws.
+Mallory has also competed in series such as the NASCAR West Series, the USRA Super Late Model Series, and the World of Outlaws.

 Motorsports career results

 NASCAR

 (key) (Bold - Pole position awarded by qualifying time.
 Italics - Pole position earned by points standings or practice time. * – Most laps led.)